MySQL tips for developers

-I'm the author of API Foundations in Go, and I'm currently writing my second book 12 Factor Apps with Docker and Go.
+I'm the author of API Foundations in Go and my latest book, 12 Factor Apps with Docker and Go.
 You should read both books if you want to learn more about Docker and Go.
 I write about technology, Docker, Go, Node, PHP and databases most of the time.
 I am always interested in implementing best practices in whatever I do.
 You can reach out to me on Twitter.

 I'm available for consulting / development jobs.
 Fixing bottlenecks and scaling services to cope with high traffic is my thing.
 I specialize in back-end development with a focus on providing APIs for consumption in Angular, React, Vue.js and other front-end technology stacks.

 Want to stay up to date with new posts?